planio-gmbh/redmine_charts/README.markdown

 ## Translations

-- ja by indication
+- ja by In Dow
-- pt-br by enderson
+- pt-br by Enderson Maia
 - nl by onno-schuit
-- en by myself and trappist
+- en by Maciej Szczytowski and Rocco Stanzione
 - ru by Vadim Kruchkov
 - es by Rafael Lorenzo
-- pl by myself
+- pl by Maciej Szczytowski
 - fr by Yannick Quenec'hdu
+- ko by Ki Won Kim
+- da by Jakob Skjerning

 Thanks for contribution.

 ## Changelog

+### 0.1.0

+- migration to Redmine 0.9.x
+- new conditions (owners, authors, statuses and projects)
+- conditions in burndown chart
+- multiselection in conditions (#3)
+- new issue chart (#2)
+- issues with closed status are considered as 100% complete (#1)
+- new translations (ko)

 ### 0.0.14